Integrated Degree

 The Open Book pathway

 You can also study this course through the Open Book pathway.
-This pathway offers additional support for people with a non-traditional background including offending, addiction and mental health, as well as those who have never truly considered further and higher education.
+This pathway offers additional support for people from non-traditional backgrounds that may include addiction, offending, and mental health challenges, as well as those who have never truly considered further and higher education.

 What you'll study